 (k) Goods or services related to intercollegiate athletic programs.

-(m) Hotel reservations at a hotel that is site for the conferences or workshop organized by outside entities.
+(m) Hotel reservations at a hotel that is a site for conferences or workshops organized by outside entities.

 (n) Dues, registrations, and membership fees.